savieman/GeckoToolsAssessment/work-log.md

 # logged hours
 ## june 27

-10:30 reading about the assessment
+10:30 10:40 reading

-10:40 made notes
+10:40 11:00 made notes

-11:01 Created spring boot project

-11:30 Have all the general expected endpoints ready together with models
+11:01 11:30 Created spring boot project and Have all the general expected endpoints ready

 13:00 13:15 Reading about test containers and installing docker